0nikola1/compact-custom-header/README.md

 * Do not put inside a stack or any other container cards unless using panel view.

-* To use with panel view, place as the last card of a vertical stack.
+* To use with panel view, place as the last card of a vertical stack containing the panel card and this "card".

 * When updating, be sure you have the latest companion script (cch_v...js) and have added to a version number at the end of your lovelace resources, like so:
 ```